surendranath-wissen/tempdata/ai docs/1_http_lib.md

-I'll analyze the HTTP service library in detail to explain how it works, what patterns are used, and what's happening inside.

-[8 tools called]

-Now let me examine how this HTTP service is used in the business layer to understand the complete pattern:

-[2 tools called]

-Now let me examine the foundation models to understand the complete HTTP service pattern:

-[3 tools called]

 # 🔍 **Detailed Analysis: HTTP Service Library Architecture**

 Based on my comprehensive analysis, here's a detailed explanation of the HTTP service library, its patterns, and how it works within the overall architecture.